 Our ESS segment is a global provider of satellite service operations and video delivery services.
 We operate our business using our owned and leased in-orbit satellites and related licenses.
+Revenue in our ESS segment depends largely on our ability to continuously make use of our available satellite capacity with existing customers and our ability to enter into commercial relationships with new customers.
+Our ESS segment, like others in the FSS industry, has encountered and may continue to encounter negative pressure on transponder rates and demand.

-Revenue growth in our ESS segment depends largely on our ability to continuously make satellite capacity available for sale.
-We provide satellite service operations and video delivery services on a full-time and occasional-use basis primarily to DISH Network Corporation and its subsidiaries ("DISH Network"), Dish Mexico, S. de R.L. de C.V., a joint venture we entered into in 2008 ("Dish Mexico"), U.S. government service providers, internet service providers, broadcast news organizations, programmers, and private enterprise customers.
+We provide satellite service operations and video delivery services on a full-time and occasional-use basis primarily to DISH Network Corporation and its subsidiaries ("DISH Network"), Dish Mexico, S. de R.L. de C.V., a joint venture we entered into in 2008 ("Dish Mexico"), U.S. government service providers, internet service providers, broadcast news organizations, programmers and private enterprise customers.
 ESS also manages satellite operations for certain satellites owned by DISH Network.

 We depend on DISH Network for a significant portion of the revenue for our ESS segment, and we expect that DISH Network will continue to be the primary source of revenue for our ESS segment.
 Therefore, the results of operations of our ESS segment are linked to changes in DISH Network's satellite capacity requirements.
-DISH Network's capacity requirements have been driven by the addition of new channels and migration of programming to high-definition TV and video on demand services.
-The services that we provide to DISH Network are critical to its nationwide delivery of content to its customers across the U.S. While we expect to continue to provide satellite services to DISH Network, its satellite capacity requirements may change for a variety of reasons, including its ability to construct and launch its own satellites.
+DISH Network's capacity requirements have been driven by the migration of programming to high-definition television and video on demand services.
+The services that we provide to DISH Network are critical to its nationwide delivery of content to its customers across the U.S. DISH Network's satellite capacity requirements may change for a variety of reasons, including its ability to construct and launch its own satellites.
 Any termination or reduction in the services we provide to DISH Network may cause us to have unused capacity on our satellites and require that we aggressively pursue alternative sources of revenue for this business.
-The agreement with DISH Network for satellite services relative to the EchoStar VII satellite expires in June 2018.
-DISH Network has not renewed the agreement past such date which may have a significant impact on our operating results in the future.
+The agreement with DISH Network to lease satellite capacity on the EchoStar VII satellite expired in June 2018 and DISH Network did not renew the agreement.
+As a result, we expect a \$42.8 million annualized decrease in our revenue.
+We are exploring other opportunities to utilize this satellite in the future.